DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ## Alelo Cards

-To create a sale that will use an Alelo card, it's necessary to make a **POST** to the Payment resource using the technical contract for a **Debit Card** sale.
+To create a sale that will use an Alelo card, use the same request as a **debit card** sale.

 **NOTE:** In ALELO Card transactions, the following parameters must have static settings.